arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

-This will replace a real zip code with a random one.
-It uses the following
-rule: If a character of the original zip code is a digit it will be replaced
-by a random digit.
-If a character of the original zip code is a letter it
-will be replaced by a random letter keeping the case.
+This replaces real zip codes stored in fields called `code` at any level
+with random ones. `"12345"` is used as fallback value.

 ```json
 {